DaniSweets/RegexTutorial/README.md

-# Title (replace with your title)

-Introductory paragraph (replace this with your text)
+# Zip Code Regex Tutorial

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

-I chose to describe a regex that accepts American zip codes. \d{5}(-\d{4})?
+I chose to describe a regex that accepts American zip codes.
+This expression accepts either 5-digit strings or 5-digit strings followed by a hyphen and a 4-digit string.

+\d{5}(-\d{4})?

 ## Table of Contents